Tuesday, August 3, 2021

 In empty stadiums, athletes in swimming, gymnastics, soccer, handball, tennis and hockey among others competed hard never the less.

 During the Cold War the Olympics also had a subtheme, the competition between capitalism and socialism.
-The Olympics was used a big propaganda exercise, winning the most medals was meant to show to the world which was the more successful system.
+The Olympics was used as a big propaganda exercise, winning the most medals was meant to show to the world which was the more successful system.

 But the branding value of the Olympics for competing nations has not gone away.
 Starting with hosts Japan.
 This is the second time the Japanese capital hosts the sporting bonanza, the last time being in 1964, when the games were beamed live around the world for the first time.
 In better times the Olympics would be a show of organisational and technological advancement for the host nation.
 This time it may be a show of how Japan is able to host the Olympics in the midst of a pandemic.